roemvaar/cs_notes/docs/linux_kernel/linux_kernel.md

 The kernel is a large, standalone program with detailed and explicit requirements on how its pieces are put together.

-Every software package used in a Linux system has its own release number, and there are often interdependencies across them.
+Every software package used in a Linux system has its release number, and there are often interdependencies across them.

 ## Main components of the Linux kernel?